Molluscum contagiosum: Prognosis

 Most cases of molluscum contagiosum will clear up naturally within two years (usually within nine months).
 So long as the skin growths are present, there is a possibility of transmitting the infection to another person.
-When the growths are gone, the possibility of spreading the infection is ended.
+When the growths are gone, the possibility of spreading the infection ends.

 Unlike herpesviruses, which can remain inactive in the body for months or years before reappearing, molluscum contagiosum does not remain in the body when the growths are gone from the skin and will not reappear on their own.

-Epidemiology

-As of 2010, approximately 122 million people were affected worldwide by molluscum contagiosum (1.8% of the population).